ArcGIS Server includes the following as parts of a server-based GIS:

 The PrintingTools service is preconfigured in the Utilities folder.
 It is stopped by default.
 You must explicitly start the PrintingTools service before you can use it.

-When you publish a service, ArcGIS Server uses a geoprocessing service named PublishingTools to upload the service definition file, unpack it on the server, and deploy it for use as a service.
+When you publish a service using Manager or ArcGIS Desktop, ArcGIS Server uses a geoprocessing service named PublishingTools to upload the service definition file, unpack it on the server, and deploy it for use as a service.

 The PublishingTools service is preconfigured in the System folder and is started by default.
 Leave this service running so that it can respond to publishing requests.
 If the PublishingTools service is stopped or unavailable, service publishing fails.
 You cannot delete the PublishingTools service.